kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

 1. Go to **Discovery and Network > APIRules** and select **Create**.
 2. Provide the following configuration details:
     - **Name**: `multiple-services`
-    - To fill in the `Gateway` section, use these values:
+    - Add a Gateway with the following values:
       - **Namespace** is the name of the namespace in which you deployed an instance of the HTTPBin Service.
 If you use a Kyma domain, select the `kyma-system` namespace.
       - **Name** is the Gateway's name.
 If you use a Kyma domain, select `kyma-gateway`.
       - In the **Host** field, enter `httpbin.{DOMAIN_TO_EXPORT_WORKLOADS}`.
 Replace the placeholder with the name of your domain.
-    - To expose the first service, add a Rule with the following configuration:
+    - To expose the first Service, add a rule with the following configuration:
       - **Path**: `/headers`
       - **Handler**: `no_auth`
       - **Methods**: `GET`
       - In the `Service` section, select the name of the first Service you deployed and use port `8000`.
-    - To expose the second service, add a Rule with the following configuration:
+    - To expose the second Service, add a rule with the following configuration:
       - **Path**: `/get`
       - **Handler**: `no_auth`
       - **Methods**: `GET`
       - In the `Service` section, select the name of the second Service you deployed and use port `8000`.
       <!-- tabs:end -->

-3. To create the APIRule, select **Create**.
+3. To create the APIRule, choose **Create**.

 #### **kubectl**